Circular Sock Knitting Machine Society Bylaws

 Section 6.03 Responsibilities

-The Board of Directors shall be responsible for the management of all of the business affairs of the Society including the oversight of all of the activities of all committees, shall be familiar with these Bylaws of the Society, and shall conduct business in a manner that is consistent with these Bylaws.
+The Board of Directors is responsible for the management of all of the business affairs of the Society including the oversight of all of the activities of all committees; shall be familiar with these Bylaws of the Society; and shall conduct business in a manner that is consistent with these Bylaws.
 All expenditures of Society funds shall be authorized by the Board of Directors.
-The Board shall review and oversee the financial recommendations proposed by the Finance Committee in accord with provisions in Section 7.02 and shall prepare an application form for membership.
+The Board reviews and oversees the financial recommendations proposed by the Finance Committee in accord with provisions in Section 7.02 and shall prepare an application form for membership.
 The Board shall view new membership applications and approve only those who support the purposes of the Society as stated in Section 1.02.

 Any member of the Society has the right and duty to question the actions of individual Board members or committee members.
 If at any time actions are questioned and not easily resolved, the matter shall be referred to the Board as a whole for resolution.
-Any Board member or committee member of the Society shall expect from time to time to be asked for clarification of actions planned or taken and shall be prepared to explain such plans or actions.
-Board members and committee members shall view these inquiries as intended to further the interests and reputation of the Society, and such inquiries, conversations, clarifications and explanations shall be conducted with respect and goodwill towards one another.
+Any Board member or committee member of the Society shall expect from time to time to be asked for clarification of actions planned or taken, and shall be prepared to explain such plans or actions.
+Board members and committee members shall view these inquiries as intended to further the interests and reputation of the Society, and such inquiries, conversations, clarifications, and explanations shall be conducted with respect and goodwill.

 Section 6.04 Quorum

 Business may be conducted at any meeting of the Board of Directors at which a quorum exists.
-A quorum at Board meetings shall be four (4) of the elected members of the Board of Directors.
+A quorum at Board meetings is four (4) of the elected members of the Board.

 Section 6.05 Compensation